|*Solid Head||†Removable Head|

 Chance Type T fuse links provide slower time-current characteristics than the Type K links.
 Type T links coordinate particularly well with automatic oil-circuit reclosers.

 Chance Type T links are designed to carry 150% of their rated current without damage to the fuse link itself or the cutout in which it is installed.
-This capacity is for special loading situations, such as, short-time overloads, and coldload pick-up.
+This capacity is for special loading situations, such as short-time overloads and cold-load pick-ups.

 Chance Type T fuse links meet all applicable ANSI/NEMA specifications.
 They are available with a removable or solid buttonhead.

 Note: Catalog Numbers shown are 23" overall length; also available in 26" length.
 For 26": *Solid head K or T links, change the last two digits from 23 to 26. †Removable head K or T links, drop the last two digits.